zMenta/StoneShard_save_backup_tool/README.md

    Use the shortcuts to save, apply the backup in the game or exit the terminal.

-   If you want you can run the files backupSave.py and insertSave.py separately.
+   If you want you can run the files backupSave.py and insertSave.py manually.